 Priorities

-What they are and how to use them
+What are Priorities and how to use them.

 Priorities are timescales associated with actions.
 They determine how quickly the action that is described by the Service or Task should be carried out.
-Services and Tasks are defined with a Default Priority; manually scripting a Priority is only required if yu wish to override the default.
+Services and Tasks are defined with a Default Priority; manually scripting a Priority is only required if you wish to override the default.
 Priorities apply separately to each Service and Task in a script; to override a default priority, the required Priority entity must be encountered after the Service or Task has been generated by the script.
 Priority overrides always apply to the most recently generated Service or Task.
 As soon as a script encounters another Service or Task, subsequent Priority overrides do not affect any earlier Services or Tasks.
 For example, if a script generates Service1 then Task1 then the priority is set to 'Urgent'; Service1 is exported with its default priority and Task1 is exported with an 'Urgent' priority.

 Description - a short description of the Priority content that will be displayed in the Priority Selection list in the Navigation Pane.
 This will also be the search criteria when using the Filter.